peterldowns/Headliner/README.md

 ##Todo:##

 1. Add more sources
+2. Start filtering the news to show headlines that it thinks I would like
-2. Change fetcher cronjob to a worker process
+3. Change fetcher cronjob to a worker process
 	* right now, there are weird problems with the python env (?)
-3. Improve the reading interface
+4. Improve the reading interface
-4. Better article parsing (don't just rely on viewtext and diffbot)
+5. Better article parsing (don't just rely on viewtext and diffbot)
 	* maybe use a custom BeautifulSoup scraper (?)
-5. Add user authentication (let people other than me use it?)
+6. Add user authentication (let people other than me use it?)
 	* maybe not - check the developer license terms